yoshuawuyts/knowledge/js/streams.md

 The stream reads from a file (`./my-file`) using a read stream and writes to a file (`./other-file`) using a write stream.
-The speed is throttled to the slowest operation (probably harddisk writes), and data is only requested when the harddisk is ready to write a new chunk making it super efficient.
+The speed is throttled to the slowest operation (probably hard disk writes), and data is only requested when the hard disk is ready to write a new chunk making it super efficient.

 ### memory
 Using streams reduces the amount of memory required by a node program, making the program faster and less prone to crash.
-Using the regular `fs.readFile` / `fs.readFileSync` api's with `'utf8'` will devour resources and eventually crash on large files.
+Using the regular `fs.readFile` / `fs.readFileSync` APIs with `'utf8'` will devour resources and eventually crash on large files.

 ## Read-transform-write